What is DCAS?

 DCAS Data Factory provides the ability to export the operational and instrument data to a defined data format, with support for the Vanguard Data Repository (VDR) XML format.

 DCAS Integration provides a data transmission capability to move data between DCAS and a third-party system.
-It is uses a timestamp based change tracking mechanism to identify data changes that need to be replicated and provides data discrepancy reports to identify any data issues.
+It uses a timestamp based change tracking mechanism to identify data changes that need to be replicated and provides data discrepancy reports to identify any data issues.
 The SugarCRM product is the first supported third-party system for this application.